grpc/proposal/L69-core-cleanup-static-duration-objects.md

 This approach was chosen because it already works for libprotobuf for many years.

-It minimises the efford for the libary programmer as well as for the library user and it is not a breaking change, only one new public function that can be called if needed.
+It minimises the effort for the library programmer as well as for the library user and it is not a breaking change, only one new public function that can be called if needed.

 ## Implementation